Stop a chimney fire from happening to you

 Keep that chimney clean

-It’s very important that you keep your chimney clean, and most importantly, have it swept before your first fire.
-Get it swept regularly to keep you, your fellow housemates and your property safe.
+Keep your chimney clean, and most importantly, have it swept before your first fire.
+Get it swept regularly to keep you, and your property safe.
 It’s a cost that’s really worth spending.
-You may be wondering how often ‘regularly’ actually is, so we’ve got a few pointers to give you a general idea.
+You may be wondering how often ‘regularly’ actually is, so here are a few pointers to give you a general idea.

-Whatever you do, don’t try and clean your chimney yourself…put that hoover down!
-A professional, accredited chimney sweep is the only person that should be getting up inside there.
-They can inspect your chimney properly and give you a nice certificate when done.
+Whatever you do, don’t try to clean your chimney yourself.
+Use a professional, accredited chimney sweep.
+They can inspect your chimney properly and give you a certificate when done.

-Now as well as getting your chimney swept, you should also check the structure is all safe, well-maintained and up to the challenge of coping with modern heating appliances.
-We suggest lining your chimney if it isn’t already, which should be done by a qualified and certified chimney engineer, of course.
+As well as getting your chimney swept, you should also check the structure is all safe, well-maintained and up to the challenge of coping with modern heating appliances.
+We suggest lining your chimney if it isn’t already, which should be done by a qualified and certified chimney engineer.

-If you’re using wood to start your fire, it can’t just be any old log you’ve found out and about on a walk.
+If you’re using wood to start your fire, don't just use any old log you’ve found.
 It’s really important that the wood you burn is well-seasoned.
 This means that it should have been left to dry for a long time, so that all the moisture has evaporated away.

-It’s about to get a bit technical, but the basic takeaway is that burning wet wood could be seriously dangerous.
-The water vapour might combine with other gases and particles, which can create condensation (unless the chimney is kept warm), which then creates a substance called creosote.
-Creosote hardens to form tar, which as mentioned is really flammable, and before you know it a damp bit of wood has led to a severe chimney fire.
-Not cool or cosy.
+Burning wet wood could be seriously dangerous.
+The water vapour can combine with gases and particles, which creates condensation, which then creates a substance called creosote.
+Creosote hardens to form tar.
+Tar is really flammable, and before you know it a damp bit of wood has led to a severe chimney fire.

 Lighting your fire

-So you’ve got your well-seasoned wood in place, and it’s time to get it lit.
-It’s best to light your fire with kindling (small twigs or sticks), but you can also use firelighters, if you’re careful (and store them away from the fire and any children or animals, in a safe box placed in a cool, dry place).
+Once you’ve got your well-seasoned wood in place, it’s time to light it.
+It’s best to light your fire with kindling (small twigs or sticks), but you can also use firelighters if you’re careful.
+Remember to store them away from the fire and any children or animals, in a safe box placed in a cool, dry place.

 Never light your fire using liquids like petrol or paraffin.
-This can be very dangerous, as it can ignite in a really explosive way.
+This is very dangerous, as it can ignite in a really explosive way.

 Once it’s burning

-Keep the fire contained to where you want it to be by using a fireguard or spark guard.
-It’s not so relaxing when your carpet or furniture catches alight.
+Keep the fire contained to where you want it by using a fireguard or spark guard.
+That will help to stop your carpet or furniture catching alight.

 Time to put it out

-Perhaps you have to leave the house, or it’s time to hit the hay and get some sleep.
-Before you think of doing any of that, put out your fire.
+Perhaps you have to leave the house, or it’s time for bed.
+Before you think of doing that, put out your fire.
 Make sure it’s out completely – you don’t want to return home or wake up to any nasty surprises.

-So there you have it.
-Our top tips on how to prevent a chimney fire from happening to you.
-Follow these, and you should be safe and sound!
+So, those are our top tips on how to prevent a chimney fire from happening to you.
+Follow them, and you should be safe and sound!

 Look after yourselves, stay safe, and have a happy, cosy autumn.